ku-sldg/plih/_posts/2016-06-13-Adding-IDs.md

 * Bound Instance - An instance of an identifier occurring the scope of a binding instance for that identifier
 * Free - An instance of an identifier occurring outside the scope of a binding instance for that identifier
 * Substitution - Replacing an identifier by its value.
 The notation $[i\mapsto v]s$ means *replace free instances of i by v in s*.
+* Lift - Moving a term from the host language to the external language
+* Lower - Moving a term from the external language into the host language.

 ## Exercises